Time Management Tips To Prioritize What's ImportantPosted: February 24, 2022

 Time batching is one of the best things I have ever done for my health, business, myself and my kids.

 For most of us moms, it can be a struggle to effectively manage our time to get the important things done.
-Unfortunately, this leads to inconsistency, hence, no progress made in the areas that we are wanting to work on.
+Unfortunately, this leads to inconsistency and therefore no progress made in the areas that we are wanting to work on.

 With the constant distractions and interruptions from everything around us, our never ending to-do list, dinner, bathrooms, laundry, technology, and SO much more, finding even just a few minutes at a time to concentrate can feel like a struggle.

 Every night before going to bed, I spend 30 minutes writing down the next day's important tasks, usually just 3-5 priorities that NEED to get done.
-These 3-5 priorities are very detailed activities that move the needle in the areas of my life that I value and want to improve on.
+These 3-5 priorities are very detailed activities that move the needle in the areas of my life that I want to improve on, like working out.